evengordonlauve/Energy-Bill-System/README.md

 ## AdminPanel

 `pages/AdminPanel.js` is protected.
-The page checks a cookie named `role` and only allows access when its value is `developer`.
-Other users are redirected to the front page.
+The page verifies the logged-in user's groups from the session and only allows access to members of the `admin` group.